-MTR provides the information to make an enzyme that requires methylated vitamin B12 to help manage homocysteine.
+The MTR gene provides the information to make an enzyme that requires methylated vitamin B12 to help manage homocysteine.

 The NOS3 gene provides the instructions to make an enzyme known as eNOS.
 This enzyme makes nitric oxide, which plays a key role in relaxing blood vessels, controlling blood clotting, and protecting against plaque buildup.
 These factors are important to protect against heart disease.

-The science of the effects of individual genetic variations in response to diet, exercise and lifestyle.
+The science of the effects of individual genetic variations in response to diet, exercise and lifestyle and vice versa.
 Each of these environmental factors can cause genes to be “expressed” in a positive or negative way.
-Nutrigenetic testing enables us to identify key areas to help achieve an individual’s optimal health.
+Genetic research enables us to identify key areas to help achieve an individual’s optimal health.

-The term “polygenic” simply means “many genes.”
-Your polygenic profile is the sum of the effects of all the common genetic variants implicated for a quantitative trait or complex disorder that are observed within you.
-These common variants typically have smaller effects than rare variants, but the sum of these effects can be quite significant.
+The term “polygenic” simply means more than one genetic variant.
+A polygenic profile is the sum of the effects of common genetic variants implicated for a quantitative trait or complex disorder.
+These more common variants typically have smaller effects than rare variants, but the sum of these effects is more significant than each variant individually.

-An electrolyte and mineral in the blood.
-It helps keep the water and electrolytes balance of the body.
-Important in nerve, muscle and kidney function.
+An electrolyte and mineral in the blood that plays a role in nerve, muscle, and kidney function.

 The PPARG gene provides the instructions to make a protein that controls the expression of many genes involved in regulating insulin sensitivity as well as the building and breaking down of fat cells.

-The reference genome is released by a research consortium in the scientific community (Genome Reference Consortium at NCBI).
-It is the currently accepted reference version (on version 38 now) of the human genome and is used to compare against the genome being tested.
-Note that the GRC is focused on many genomes, not just the human one.
-This means it is a source that can be used to understand other genomes through comparisons.
-It does not represent a single person but rather a combination of several people.
+The reference genome was released by a research consortium in the scientific community (Genome Reference Consortium, GRC, at NCBI).
+This is the genome that is used to understand other genomes by comparison.
+The reference genome does not represent a single person, but rather a combination of thirteen healthy male and female volunteers from Buffalo, New York.
 It does not represent the ‘perfect’ or ‘ideal’ genome.
 It is constantly under revision as there are still regions in the human genome which are uncertain.

-In excessive quantities saturated fat has been shown to clog and stiffen arteries, increasing the risk of developing heart disease.
-They also cause insulin resistance, which increases the risk for developing diabetes, and can increase inflammation.
-These fats are primarily found in animal products such as meat, dairy, cheese, as well as some plant products such as coconut oil and palm oil.
+Saturated fat contributes to higher LDL cholesterol production, and is one of the factors that promotes arterial plaque formation.
+These fats also contribute to insulin resistance, which increases the risk for developing diabetes.
+Saturated fats are found in animal products such as meat, dairy, cheese, as well as some plant products such as coconut oil and palm oil.

 The SLC2A2 gene provides the instructions to make GLUT-2, a protein that transports glucose in the blood.
 Research suggests that GLUT-2 is a glucose sensor and is important to maintain blood sugar balance.

-SOD2 provides the instructions to make an antioxidant that helps to protect cells from free radicals formed when cells produce energy.
+The SOD2 gene provides the instructions to make an antioxidant that helps to protect cells from free radicals formed when cells produce energy.
 Free radicals can damage cells if not cleared.

 The SOD3 gene provides the instructions to make a key antioxidant that neutralizes free radicals in the spaces surrounding cells.
 This antioxidant is especially important for protecting blood vessels from oxidative stress.

 Soluble fiber has the ability to soak up water.
-It stimulates the muscles in your intestinesand binds to cholesterol and toxins allowing them to be eliminated from the body.
-Soluble fiber increases the feeling of fullness after eating a meal, and is helpful for lowering cholesterol, improving blood sugar balance, maintaining a healthy weight, and promoting the growth of friendly bacteria in the gut.
+It binds to cholesterol and toxins allowing them to be eliminated from the body.
+Soluble fiber increases the feeling of fullness after eating a meal, and is also helpful for improving blood sugar balance, maintaining a healthy weight, and promoting the growth of friendly bacteria in the gut.